sw-consulting/-coin-green--genesis/README.md

 # CoinGreen Reference

-## Getting started with experimental CoinGreen core
+## Getting started with experimental CoinGreen GUI

-1. Download CoinGreen experimental binaries at https://github.com/coin-green/CoinGreen/releases/tag/v2.0.0.2
+1. Download CoinGreen experimental binaries at https://github.com/coin-green/CoinGreen/releases/tag/v2.0.0.3
-2. For Windows GUI application extract coingreen-gui.exe from windows-binaries
+2. Extractfiles from windows-binaries
+3. Start coingreen.bat.
+This batch file will start CoinGreen GUI and connect it to network nodes.
-3. Start coingreen-gui.exe.
-Upon startup the application will ask for CoinGreen data folder.
+4. Upon the first startup the application will ask for CoinGreen data folder.
 Select something that you consider reasonably safe from accident deletion.
-4. At CoinGreen GUI menu select Help\Debug window\Console
-5. Enter the following command:  addnode '3.227.12.32:22556' 'add'
-6. Wait 30 seconds.
-Enter the following command:  getinfo      If result says "connections": 1   (or more then 1)   you are connected to the CoinGreen network
-7. If you want to generate some coins enter:   generate 1
-8. You may enter help to see other available commands
+Enjoy its minimalistic functionality :)

+coingreen-cli and coingreen-tx are bitcoing command-line utilities adopted for coingreen You may find relevant help and manuals elesewhere.
+Command-line functions are also available from the GUI if you select "Help/Debug window" menu item and then follow to console tab.